-Having a sandbox in your backyard can be great fun for small kids.
-However, it can be quite annoying if your cat, or other cats in the neighborhood, decide it's one big litter box.
-Having cats in a sandbox can also be potentially dangerous for anyone who handles the sand.
-Thankfully, there are ways to keep the cats out!
+Having a sandbox in your backyard can be great fun for small kids, but it can be a bit of a challenge to figure out how to keep cats out of sandboxes.
+Fortunately, if your cat, or other cats in the neighborhood, decide it's one big litter box, there are some ways to keep the cats out!

 1. Keep Your Cat Indoors

 If your cat is using the sandbox, the simplest way to keep him out is by keeping him indoors.
 It's the safest option and is recommended by humane societies and feline veterinarians.
 If your cat previously was an outdoor cat, he will need to adjust to an indoor only environment.
 You can help him by providing plenty of cat trees, shelves and perches, and toys for play.
 You could even train him to walk on a leash.

 2. Cover the Sandbox to Keep Cats Out

 If keeping your cat inside is not an option, or if the sandbox is being used by other cats, covering it is a simple solution.
 Not only does this option keep cats out of your sandbox, it also keepts it free from other items that might blow in there from wind and rain.